Uruguay Bullish About GCC Beef And Lamb Export Prospects

-Uruguay's free-range, antibiotic and hormone-free, grass-fed, mandatory traceability, quality-certified Halal meat is key to increasing supply in the Middle East By producing the best breeds of beef cattle on the best land in the world, Uruguay to change the meat landscape in the region Dubai, United Arab Emirates, 23 April 2024:
+Uruguay's free-range, antibiotic and hormone-free, grass-fed, mandatory traceability, quality-certified Halal meat is key to increasing supply in the Middle East By producing the best breeds of beef cattle on the best land in the world, Uruguay to change the meat landscape in the region.

 The country's optimal conditions, thanks to its temperate climate and fertile soils, allow suppliers to produce meat naturally.
 More than 80% of the territory is dedicated to livestock, and as a result of the pasture-based cattle feeding, Uruguayan meat is recognised as a major contributor to healthier lifestyles.